Article Updated 5/22/23

+When thinking about how to host the ultimate product lunch event, it can be useful to look back and see what others have done in the past.
+No company has made headlines when it comes to launching product like Apple.
 On January 9th, 2007, Steve Jobs–with his signature rimless glasses and black turtleneck–got on stage at the MacWorld Expo with a simple headline, Apple Reinvents the Phone, displayed behind him.
 He was introducing the world to a little something called the iPhone.
 Fifteen years on, the phrase “product launch event” remains in many ways synonymous with the debut of a new Apple technology.
 However, you don’t need to be an iconic billionaire visionary representing your $3 trillion dollar company (you know, give or take) to make a lasting impression.
 Read on for The Vendry’s guide to a successful product launch event and product launch event ideas.

 A product launch event is a type of experiential marketing that goes beyond traditional commercials or brochures.
 You are quite literally introducing your product to consumers, investors, and influencers.
 They should feel celebratory and enthusiastic, while succinctly conveying the brand’s message.
 In a nutshell, there are two modes of product launch events:

-The more traditional route, which can be an event all on its own or done in tandem with something like Fashion Week or a larger convention.
+Live and in person product launches are the more traditional route, which can be an event all on its own or done in tandem with something like Fashion Week or a larger convention.
 Benefits involve a consumer’s direct interaction with a product, something that is hard to replicate in the digital space.
 There is a tangible sense of engagement by choosing the live, in-person option.

 According to a study by Statista, a global business data platform, 91% of consumers “have more positive feelings about brands after attending events and experiences” and 85% are “likely to purchase after participating in events and experiences.”
 So product launch events aren’t just a chance for a celebratory party but an integral and targeted aspect of the product’s marketing that ultimately leads to increased revenue.
 Product launch events have measurable ROI, so should be taken seriously from an event planning and marketing perspective.